chadwhitman/Django-Base-Theme/README.md

 ### Using Gulp to automate your front-end workflow

-You can find an example gulpfile.js (copied from this example: http://www.revsys.com/blog/2014/oct/21/ultimate-front-end-development-setup/) in this repo.
-If you are going to use Gulp, you will need to manually add it to your project's root directory.
+Included in this repo is an example gulpfile (copied from: http://www.revsys.com/blog/2014/oct/21/ultimate-front-end-development-setup/).
+But, if you use Gulp, you will need to add it to your project's root directory.
 For more info on how to use Gulp go here: http://gulpjs.com.

 ### Contributors